eslavnov/ttmg_server/README.md

 Each HAVPE device needs to be set up individually, but it's a one-time operation:
 1. Get your `device_id` from Home Assistant.
 Go to Automations, create a new one, select device as a trigger, choose your HAVPE device and then switch to the yaml view to get the `device_id`.
 Don't save the automation, you just need to find out the `device_id`.
-2. Run `.\generate_esphome_config.sh`.
+2. Run `chmod +x generate_esphome_config.sh` to allow execution of the script and then `.\generate_esphome_config.sh`.
 It will ask you for the `device_id` and TTMG Server's host and port.
 It will then grab the latest HAVPE config from the official repo and will apply two changes:
     - Increase the default timeout to 15s (not really needed, but a good safety net in case LLM takes a long time to start generating a response for some reason)
     - Make it always fetch `/play/{client_id}.flac` from the TTMG Server instead of TTS responses.
 WARNING: this means that using any other assistants with this HAVPE device would fail since it will only talk to TTMG Server.
 3. The script will output a path to the folder with patched components for your particular HAVPE device.